DidierFR75/azasimul/Readme.md

 | date        | Month        | Show the month of date        |
 | date        | Day          | Show the day of date          |

+**Accessing Specific Data Rows**

+To utilize the `!` syntax for accessing specific rows, include the row number within the curly braces immediately after the variable name without any spaces.
+For example:
+- `[Volumetric Density!1]` will access the second row of "Volumetric Density".
+- `{Volume!2}` will access the second row of all vars from "Volume".

+This feature enables precise data extraction and manipulation within your operation's models, allowing for enhanced flexibility and specificity in data representation.

+If nothing is specified, the first row of the default column is used.

 ### Output Model

 To define a value to display in the model, you just have to add a value such as [Composition_name/Function_name.name] in a cell and it will be automatically replaced by the system if it exists.